obonaventure/cnp3/book/application/email.rst

 Electronic mail
 ===============
-.. comment:: I don't know if you intentionaly put the word "Email" in every sentence... but it seemed forced, so I changed it a little.
-Also, the phrase "text messages", reminds me too much of sms messages, so I altered that too... this might be just a personal thing though, technically what was there was perfectly correct.

 Electronic mail, or email, is a very popular application in computer networks such as the Internet.
 Email `appeared <http://openmap.bbn.com/~tomlinso/ray/firstemailframe.html>`_ in the early 1970s and allows users to exchange text based messages.
 Initially, it was mainly used to exchange short messages, but over the years its usage has grown.
 It is now not only used to exchange small, but also long messages that can be composed of several parts as we will see later.